Ivor Beddoes: Film career

 Beddoes left Technicolor in June 1959 when his department was closed down owing to the introduction of Eastmancolor and went on to work on more than fifty films.
 He assisted Ken Adam on several films including Goodbye Mr. Chips, Diamonds are Forever and Barry Lyndon as well as advising on and building stage models for The Girl of the Golden West (La fanciulla del West) staged at the Royal Opera House in 1977.
 He continued in the film industry until just before his death, working in his latter years on the Star Wars and Superman films.

 Personal life

 Beddoes married Janet Challenger in 1933.
 They met while he was studying ballet at the Cone School of Dance in 1930 and she was his teacher.
 They lived in West Hampstead and had two children Martin (1940–2007) and Julia (born 1947).
-Throughout his life he painted, composed music and wrote both poetry and journals on all aspects of his life, as well as creating a wonderful wildlife garden.
-He was a superb raconteur and continued his tumbling exploits, such as numerous comedy falls, to amuse (or shock) onlookers well into his late sixties, always the performer.
+Throughout his life he painted, composed music, and wrote poetry and journals covering various aspects of his life, and he also cultivated an extensive wildlife garden.
+He was known as a skilled raconteur and continued performing comedy falls, and other tumbling routines for onlookers into his late sixties.